tobiaskuntzsch/RapidRAW/README.md

 > A beautiful, non-destructive, and GPU-accelerated RAW image editor built with performance in mind.

-RapidRAW is a feature-rich, beautiful image manipulation program, similar to Adobe Lightroom, designed from the ground up for maximum performance and a modern layout.
-Thanks to Tauri, it's a lightweight, cross-platform application available for **Windows, macOS, and Linux**.
+RapidRAW is a modern, high-performance alternative to Adobe Lightroom.
+It delivers a feature-rich, beautiful editing experience in a lightweight package (under 13MB) for Windows, macOS, and Linux.

 I developed this project as a personal challenge over the course of two weeks at the age of 18.
 My goal was to deepen my understanding of both React and Rust, with the support from Google Gemini 2.5.